-Taxpayers can deduct their mortgage interest, training expenses and certain charitable gifts and donations too, up to EUR 1200 per year, but no more than 50% of their taxable income.
+As a specific allowance, taxpayers can deduct their mortgage interest, educational expenses and certain charitable gifts and donations up to EUR 1,200 per year, but no more than 50% of their taxable income.

-Contributions to supplementary funded pension systems are deductible up to EUR 6000 or 15% of taxable income.
-Mandatory social security contributions are fully deductible (unemployment insurance payments and mandatory funded pension payments).
+Contributions to supplementary funded pension systems are deductible up to EUR 6,000 or 15% of annual taxable income.
+Mandatory SSCs are fully deductible (unemployment insurance payments and mandatory funded pension payments).